How much does UK car insurance cost?

 That might seem really unfair if you’re a careful driver and you’ve never been in an accident, but it’s because of how insurers use risk to calculate premiums.

-Comprehensive car insurance costs £905 on average for younger drivers.
-That drops by 65% to £313 for comprehensive cover when drivers are aged 50-plus.*
+Comprehensive car insurance costs a median of £1,021 for younger drivers.
+That drops by 59% to £435 for comprehensive cover when drivers are aged 50-plus.[3]

-Younger drivers probably won’t be able to make savings by choosing a lower level of cover either, as third party fire and theft and third party only cover were still more expensive for younger drivers.
+Younger drivers probably will not be able to make savings by choosing a lower level of cover either, as third party fire and theft and third party only cover were still more expensive for younger drivers.

 Insurance providers take lots of different factors into account when calculating your car insurance premiums: